EPCCed/2026-03-02-Fortran-intro/_episodes/04-do-statements.md

 objectives:
 - ""
 keypoints:
-- ""
+- "Iteration in Fortran is based around the `do` construct (somewhat analogous to C `for` construct).
+There is no equivalent of the C++ iterator class."
 ---

-# Loops and flow of control

-Iteration in Fortran is based around the `do` construct (somewhat analogous to C `for` construct).
-There is no equivalent of the C++ iterator class.

 ## Uncontrolled `do` construct